bibicadotnet/mosdns-x/README.md

 ---

-### New Features and Enhancements

-Here is the English translation of the release notes, maintaining the exact same structure, punctuation, and capitalization rules (no capitalization after colons) as requested:

 ### Platform upgrade

 * Update Go and all dependencies to the latest versions to improve performance, security, and stability.